PirxDevs/lds/README.md

 Requirements:

+* bash for running the script
 * sfdisk for patitioning
 * cryptsetup if you wish to encrypt your root device
 * lvm2 if you wish to use LVM
+* wget for downloading system images

 LDS supports installation on: